gaissmai/go-inet/README.md

 ## go-inet/tree

-Tree is an implementation of a CIDR or Block tree for fast IP lookup with longest-prefix-match.
+Package tree is a minimal interval tree implementation.

-It is *NOT* a standard patricia-trie, this isn't possible for general blocks not represented as CIDRs.
+All interval types implementing the tree.Interface can use this library for fast lookups and a stringified tree representation.

 The tree can be visualized as: